CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.2.1 General ICS Component.md

 #### IND.2.1.A8 Malware Protection [ICS Administrator]

 ICS components SHOULD be protected from malicious programs by appropriate mechanisms.
 If an anti-virus program is used for this, the program and the virus signatures SHOULD always be up to date.
-If the resources on the ICS component could not be sufficiently compromised or the real-time requirement could be jeopardized by the use of antivirus software, alternative measures, such as: As the foreclosure of the component or the production network, be taken.
+If resources on the ICS component could not be sufficient or the real-time requirement could be jeopardized by the use of antivirus software, alternative measures, such as: As the foreclosure of the component or the production network, be taken.

 #### IND.2.1.A9 Communication Relationship [ICS Administrator]